Peter Skene Ogden State Park

 Railway Bridge over Canyon

-Peter Skene Ogden State Scenic Viewpoint was the scene of one of the most well-known murders committed in Oregon.
+Peter Skene Ogden State Scenic Viewpoint was also the site of a well-known criminal case in Oregon history.

 Peter Skene Ogden Scenic Wayside